Crown Lengthening

-Crown lengthening is a procedure that may be required to prepare a tooth for a crown if there is insufficient hard surface to attach it.
+Crown lengthening is a procedure that may be required to prepare a tooth for a dental crown if there is insufficient hard surface to attach it.
 Crowns work by capping a broken or decayed tooth with a thin layer of porcelain or ceramic to mimic the appearance of a real tooth.

 In cases where tooth decay, wear and tear, or cracks prevent a crown from attaching, dentists may perform a crown lengthening to access more of the hard surface.
 This involves reducing gum and bone tissue at the base of the tooth to expose more of the tooth over the gumline, allowing for the crown to fit on top.